 River reaches that have become vertically and laterally disconnected from their floodplains are exposed to higher stream power during flooding, since flood waters are less able to spill onto the floodplain to dissipate shear stress.
 When stream power exceeds thresholds for transporting the available sediments, then the bed and banks of the channel may destabilize, habitats scour, and nutrient loading may increase.

-Floodplain and Wetland Process (Flow & Material Storage) – describes the frequency and duration of runoff to the channel and onto different floodplain and wetland features and the volume-duration of flow and material storage based on different floodplain and wetland characteristics.
+Floodplain Process (Flow & Material Storage) – describes the frequency and duration of runoff to the channel and onto different floodplain and wetland features and the volume-duration of flow and material storage based on different floodplain and wetland characteristics.

 When inundated, floodplains and riparian wetlands store floodwater, fine-sediment, and nutrients for a period of time.
 To begin understanding these processes, floodplains are mapped and inundation extents for various return intervals are modelled to provide insight into the volume, frequency, and duration of runoff and storage in different floodplain and wetland features.